-The island’s beginnings in western history can be traced to its reported sighting by Norsemen in the 11th century.
-But it was not until 1602 that Captain Bartholomew Gosnold of Falmouth, England sailed his bark Concord past the bluffs of Siasconset and really put Nantucket on the map.
-The island’s original inhabitants, the Wampanoag Indians, lived undisturbed until 1641 when the island was deeded by the English (the authorities in control of all land from the coast of Maine to New York) to Thomas Mayhew and his son, merchants of Watertown and Martha's Vineyard.
+In 1602, Captain Bartholomew Gosnold of Falmouth, England sailed his bark Concord past the 'Sconset bluffs and put Nantucket on the map.
+The Wampanoag Indians--original inhabitants of this faraway enclave--lived undisturbed until 1641 when the island was deeded by the English to Thomas Mayhew and his son, merchants of Watertown and Martha's Vineyard.

-Long before the white man came to the island, the Indians salvaged dead whales that drifted ashore, recognizing the value of the oil and meat that could be extracted.
-It is thought that island inhabitants began to whale "alongshore” in 1690, pursuing the right whale from the south shore in 20-foot whaleboats manned by six person crews.
-The Indians and the white settlers were not rivals for the prize, but manned the boats together and shared the spoils that were valuable enough for a small industry to build up around them.
-It was not until a small sloop was blown out to sea by a gale in 1712 that the sperm whale was discovered to be the source of the finest quality oil, with quantities of it stored in its great head.
-Soon islanders were pursuing sperm whales along the Gulf Stream edges between Bermuda and the Carolinas and as far north as the Arctic Circle.
-So the age of Nantucket’s greatest prosperity began and the long sea voyages of Nantucket whale men – which could last for years at a time – became legendary for their feats of endurance, courage and tragedy.
-For nearly 100 years –from the mid-1700s to the late 1830s – the island was the whaling capital of the world, with as many as 150 ships making port in Nantucket during its peak.
+In 1690, island inhabitants--both Indians and settlers--began to whale "alongshore", pursuing the right whale from the south shore in 20-foot whaleboats manned by six-person crews.
+In 1712, the sperm whale was discovered to be the source of the finest quality oil, with vast quantities stored in the giant mammal's head.
+Islanders were soon pursuing these leviathans along the Gulf Stream edges between Bermuda and the Carolinas and as far north as the Arctic Circle.
+Thus, the age of Nantucket’s greatest prosperity began and the long sea voyages of Nantucket whalers--which could last upward of five years--became legendary for feats of endurance and courage, as well as marked by tragedy.
+From the mid-1700s to the late 1830s, Nantucket was the indisputable "Whaling Capital of the World", with as many as 150 ships making port here during its peak.

-Within a few decades all that changed drastically.
-Kerosene – first derived from petroleum in 1838 – had begun to replace whale oil as an illuminant, and the sperm whale itself had become harder to find.
+Within a few decades, this changed drastically.
+Kerosene had begun to replace whale oil as an illuminant, and the sperm whale itself had become more difficult to find.
 In 1846, a “Great Fire” roared through Nantucket town under the cover of night, leaving hundreds homeless and impoverished.
 When gold was discovered in California, shiploads of Nantucketers left to seek new fortunes; the heaviest blow to island economy was possibly struck in 1849 when 14 ships commanded and crewed by Nantucket seamen sailed around Brant Point headed for the Golden Gate.
 In the 30 years between 1840 and 1870, census figures document the loss of 60 percent of the island’s population, which plunged from an estimated 10,000 to 4,000.
 The death knell for whaling had been sounded.
-The last ship outbound from Nantucket in a search of the giant sperm whale – the bark Oak –left in 1869, never to return to her home port.
+The last whaling ship outbound from Nantucket– the bark Oak –departed in 1869, never to return to her home port.

-Nantucket was a port-of-call for transatlantic packets and coastal vessels from the early 1800s and, indeed, ranked third only after New York and Boston as a major port.
+Nantucket was port-of-call for transatlantic packets and coastal vessels from the early 1800s, ranking third after New York and Boston as a major port.
 When the whaling era ended, commercial shipping gave way to recreational boating.
-Daily excursions from the mainland on the graceful old steamers brought a new breed to Nantucket – the summer visitors.
-The first generation of “developers” on Nantucket sang the praises of pure air and saltwater bathing for health and pleasure.
-They built cottages and summer houses, advertising them in the Boston and New York newspapers.
+Daily excursions from the mainland on the graceful old steamers brought a new breed to Nantucket--the summer visitor.
+First-generation island "developers" sang the praises of pure air and saltwater bathing for health and pleasure.
+They built cottages and summer houses, advertising in Boston and New York newspapers.
 Island housewives took in summer boarders and great hotels were built in town, as well as on the seashore at Brant Point, Surfside and Siasconset.
-It was not until around 1880 that the American tradition of summer vacations was firmly established, and it was then that Nantucket was discovered to be just about the ideal spot for vacationing.
-Once entrenched, tourism became the principal source of income for island residents.
-It still is, and in the last two decades Nantucket’s tourist season has extended from before Memorial Day to after Columbus Day.
-Increasingly, visitors are also attracted by the quiet beauty of the off-season, and can be assured of finding comfortable accommodations no matter what time of year.
+Around 1880, the American tradition of summer vacations was firmly established, and Nantucket was discovered to be an ideal locale.
+Once entrenched, tourism became the principal source of income for island residents, as it does to this day.
+In the last two decades, the island's tourist season has extended from before Memorial Day to after Columbus Day.
+Visitors are increasingly attracted by the quiet beauty of the off-season, and can be assured of finding gracious accommodations at any time of year.